 “The two great destroyers of biodiversity are, first habitat destruction and, second, invasion by exotic species.” –E.O.
 Wilson

-The spread of invasive species is recognized as a major factor contributing to ecosystem change and instability leading to biodiversity reduction.
-Preventing non-native invasives from becoming established has a much better rate of success than eliminating the species once it is established.
-At the Apostle Islands, both aquatic and terrestrial species continually threaten the park.
-From microscopic organisms to large trees, the potential is always there for non-native species to invade and overtake the fragile ecosystems that make the lakeshore a popular destination for hikers, boaters, and sightseers alike.
+The spread of invasive species is a major factor contributing to ecosystem change and instability, ultimately leading to biodiversity reduction.
+Preventing non-native invasive species establishment has a much better success rate than trying to eliminate a species once it is established.
+At Apostle Islands NL, both aquatic and terrestrial species continually threaten the park.
+From microscopic organisms to large trees, the potential is always there for non-native species to invade and overtake fragile ecosystems that make the lakeshore a popular destination for hikers, boaters, and sightseers alike.